Call Your Spirit Back

 Welcome your spirit back from its wandering.
 It may return in pieces, in tatters.
 Gather them together.
 They will be happy to be found after being lost for so long.”

-Our spirit must want to return.
-So, how can we cultivate joy?
-How can we let go of pain?
-How can we laugh and dance?
+Yet our spirit wants to return.
+So, how do we cultivate joy?
+How do we let go of pain?

-Click here to get my free daily mindfulness texts.
-These messages help you remember who you are.
+🌿 Click here to get a free daily mindfulness text.
+These messages help you remember who you are.🌿